 When Comey talked to Obama afterward, the president listened intently to what he had to say, taking time to see all viewpoints.
 Afterward, Obama respectfully took him into the perspective of what it was like to be a person in a black neighborhood.
 Comey learned a lot from him and appreciated his leadership.

 Lesson 3: We can get an inside look at the early days of Trump’s presidency through Comey’s experiences.

 Comey’s experience with the Trump administration was rocky from the beginning.
 When he gave Trump his first briefing on threat levels, he informed Trump and his team that Russians had been attempting to influence the election’s outcome.
 Immediately Trump and his team discussed ways they could use this information to their political advantage.

 This was just their first meeting, but only one of many occasions he was reminded of the actions of the Mafia bosses he used to work to lock up.
 Soon, more evidence of Russian connections arose.
-For the next months, Trump would call Comey to his office and tell him he shouldn’t believe the information.
-Repeatedly he asked for his loyalty.
+Repeatedly Trump asked for Comey’s loyalty.

-As you’d probably expect, Comey didn’t pledge his loyalty to Trump.
-After all, he hated bullies and it was a huge ethical concern.
-But he did start making memos to record all the times Trump asked they speak privately.
+But Comey hated bullies and had huge ethical concerns.
+He took memos and recorded all the times Trump asked they speak privately.
 All modern presidents consider talks like these between the president and FBI director to be inappropriate.

 Comey feels he lost his job for his refusal to influence the FBI investigations on the behalf of the president.
 He leaked his memos to the press, hoping it will lead to an investigation, though he knows there likely isn’t enough evidence right now.
 But he ends by saying sooner or later, justice will prevail.